-Building Green in the First Ward requires that all new residential and commercial developments, which require a zoning change, utilize eco-friendly building practices through participation in the Chicago Green Homes Program.
+Building Green in the First Ward requires that all new residential and commercial developments, which require a zoning change, utilize eco-friendly building practices through participation in Retrofit Chicago.

 The Green Exchange

 The first business community of its kind committed to environmental sustainability, profits, and social impact.
-The Green Exchange is located at the old Cooper Lamp Factory, 2524 W. Diversey, and the building itself will be re-used and renovated to LEED (Leadership in Energy and Environmental Design) certified standards.
+The Green Exchange, formerly in the 1st Ward, is located at the old Cooper Lamp Factory, 2524 W. Diversey, and the building itself is being re-used and was renovated to LEED (Leadership in Energy and Environmental Design) certified standards.
 Read more about the Green Exchange here.

 The 1st Ward partners with several city departments to encourage green construction and buildings in the area.

 Reducing and reusing waste is a critical component of reducing our impact on the environment.
-The entire 1st Ward was part of the Blue Cart sort separated pilot project program that is now being expanded to the entire city.
+The entire 1st Ward was part of the Blue Cart pilot program that has now been expanded to the entire city.
 Recyclables should be cleaned and placed directly into blue carts and will be picked up every two weeks.
 Learn more about the Blue Carts recycling program here.

 Working with local schools in the neighborhood, the 1st Ward office and resident activists partner with local teachers and students to discuss issues of sustainability.
 The programs concentrate on everyday activities we can do such as recycling, reducing our energy consumption, and utilizing alternative forms of transportation to make a lasting effect sustainable behavior.

 The City of Chicago is responsible for garbage removal for residents that live in a single-family home or a building of 4 units or less.
-Residents that do not qualify for city services are required to have a private hauling service but are entitled to a Refuse Rebate of up to $75.00 per unit.
+Residents that do not qualify for city services are required to have private hauling services.